 Members of these Technical Advisory Committees will be appointed by the Dean of Graduate Studies on recommendation of the Vice-President (Marine Institute).
 The Academic Director will be an ex-officio member and Chair of the Technical Advisory Committee.
 Normally all appointments will be for a period of three (3) years.

-17.1 Graduate Diploma (Fisheries Resource Management)
+17.1 Graduate Diploma in Marine Studies (Fisheries Resource Management)

-The Graduate Diploma in Fisheries Resource Management provides an opportunity for fisheries professionals to enhance their perspective on fishery issues from a variety of disciplines.
+The Graduate Diploma in Marine Studies (Fisheries Resource Management) provides an opportunity for fisheries professionals to enhance their perspective on fishery issues from a variety of disciplines.

 17.1.1 Admission Requirements

-To be considered for admission to the Graduate Diploma in Fisheries Resource Management, a student must be eligible to register in the Master of Marine Studies program (see Master of Marine Studies (Fisheries Resource Management), Admission Requirements below).
+To be considered for admission to the Graduate Diploma in Marine Studies (Fisheries Resource Management), a student must be eligible to register in the Master of Marine Studies program (see Master of Marine Studies (Fisheries Resource Management), Admission Requirements below).

 17.1.2 Program of Study